johnmeade/sim-shim-js/README.md

 ss.start();
 ```

-and to create an animated surface plot, you might write:
+and to create an animated surface plot, you set the animated flag once again.
+If you are also using the `parse` property, note that `'t'` is always
+interpretted as time:

 ```js
 var pulsingBlanket = {